Tag Archive for: Anagen Phase

 Male pattern baldness, also known as androgenic alopecia, is not caused by stress.
 The condition is caused by genetics.
 Unlike telogen effluvium, androgenic alopecia is not temporary.
 With early treatment, however, individuals with androgenic alopecia can slow hair loss or regrow hair.

 In general, hair loss can be caused by a variety of factors.
-Finding the reason for your hair loss is an important step in addressing the issue.
-Our hair specialists at Happy Head are licensed dermatologists who can help you determine the best approach to your hair loss.
+Finding the reason for your hair loss is important in addressing the issue.
+Our Happy Head licensed, board-certified dermatologists can help you determine the best approach to your hair loss including a custom topical hair regrowth treatment that’s made for you.
+Our hair regrowth products are made for both men and women, so there’s a solution for everyone.
 Contact us to learn what Happy Head can do for you.

 Resources: